Viceroy: Ban of Croatia

 From the earliest medieval period in the Kingdom of Croatia, the position of viceroy was held by Ban of Croatia who acted as king's representative in Croatian lands and supreme commander of Croatian army.
 In the 18th century, Croatian bans eventually become chief government officials in Croatia.
 They were at the head of Ban's Government, effectively the first prime ministers of Croatia.
 The last ban held his position until 1941 and the collapse of Yugoslavia in World War II.

-Sardinia

 Ancient antecedents

 An equivalent office, called the Exarch, was created in the Byzantine or Eastern Roman Empire towards the end of the sixth century for governors of important areas too far from the imperial capital of Constantinople to receive regular instruction or reinforcement.
 The chosen governors of these provinces were empowered to act in place of the monarch (hence ex- "outside", arch "ruler") with more discretion and autonomy than was granted other categories of governor.
 This was an extraordinary break from the centralized traditions of the Roman Empire and was an early example of the principle of viceroyalty.